Horror Hospital

 Horror Hospital (also known as Computer Killers) is a 1973 British science-fiction comedy-horror film directed by Antony Balch and starring Robin Askwith, Michael Gough, Dennis Price and Skip Martin.

+A failed songwriter decides to take a vacation at a health farm.
+His hosts actually want to lobotomize him, in order to turn him into an obedient zombie slave.